keithjjones/hostintel/README.md

 You should be able to import myoutput.csv into any database or spreadsheet program.

 # Intelligence Sources:

+You can get API keys at the sites below for your configuration file.

   - GeoLite2 (No network I/O required)
     - http://www.maxmind.com